-The Department of Applied Engineering, Safety & Technology has three major degree programs that offer you endless opportunities.
+The Department of Applied Engineering, Safety & Technology has six major degree programs that offer you endless opportunities.
 Whether you're looking to become a teacher or a technologist, safety professional or manager, this department has the preparation you need for success.
-Our three degree programs are:
+Our six degree programs are:

 A recent survey of graduates for the past five years showed: